osm2vectortiles/osm2vectortiles/database/README.md

 ## Develop tm2source Projects with Mapbox Container

-To develop our tm2source projects we use Mapbox in a Docker container on a more powerful server.
+To develop our tm2source projects you can use Mapbox in a Docker container on a more powerful server or simply to ensure you develop in the same environment.
 To access the container from outside you should expose port 3000.

+You should map the directory where you keep your `tm2source` projects to `/data/projects` and open it in Mapbox Studio.

 ```bash
 docker run --rm --name mapbox \